 In 2018, approximately 52% of companies taught mindfulness, especially through meditative techniques.
 Many top companies integrate it into daily organized practices for their employees.
 Some others allocate quiet places for their workers or give them access to mobile apps.
 After the COVID-19, interest in mindfulness grew significantly.
 Now, employers and employees are eager to combat the stress of working remotely, burnout, anxiety, and more.
 And why so much interest?
 As previously mentioned, mindfulness has many benefits which have been proven by several scientific studies.

-recent article in the Journal of Occupational Health and Psychology, for example, looked at the effects of practicing mindfulness in the workplace.
+A recent article in the Journal of Occupational Health and Psychology, for example, looked at the effects of practicing mindfulness in the workplace.
 An instructor with eighteen years of experience delivered mindfulness training to sixty employees at a marketing firm.
 Participants learned to be mindful while seated.
 In addition, they learned how to use mindfulness skills while eating, conversating, and listening to music.
-Then, participants were assigned to a group that didn’t practice mindfulness and a group that did practice mindfulness daily
+Then, participants were assigned to a group that didn’t practice mindfulness and a group that did practice mindfulness daily.

 The results showed that, while both groups managed to positively shift perceptions of job productivity, long-term mindfulness practice reaps more benefits.
 For instance, the mindfulness group demonstrated increased job satisfaction, greater ability to focus, and less work-life conflict.
 What these and many other studies demonstrate is that continuous mindfulness practice can radically transform workplaces.
 If you are interested in bringing mindfulness to the workplace, you might be wondering where to find an instructor with eighteen years of experience in the field or the best program.
 Luckily, mindfulness is easy and inexpensive.